juanpc2018/install-old-scsi-imacon-hasselblad-scanners-on-64-Bit-Windows/README.md

 Windows 11 untested.

 Problem #1.
-Driver is Not signed.
-WHQL
+modified Driver here is Not signed,
+Wont install.

 To solve that problem:
 1. Reboot Windows in Advanced Mode to Disable Driver Signature Enforcement Requirement.